pvcraven/2017_web_security/source/final/cole/index.rst

 you the illusion of it being in motion.
 The tag used for animation, ngAnimate, does not specifically animate the HTML, but adds and remove classes on the fly, so to speak.
-If an event occurs, the tag will recognize it and can hige, show, or do anything else available throught the animation on Angular.
+If an event occurs, the tag will recognize it and can hide, show, or do anything else available throught the animation on Angular.

 Angular JS comes with its own API, which stand for Application Programming Interface.
-This frameworks specific API is a collection of JavaScript functions that perform common functions such as comparing and iterating objects and converting data.
+This framework's specific API is a collection of JavaScript functions that perform common functions such as comparing and iterating objects and converting data.

 Filters can be used to format data.
-These filters include currency (formats numbers to currency format), date (formats dates to specidied format), json
+These filters include currency (formats numbers to currency format), date (formats dates to specified format), json
 (formats objects to JSON string), and more.
 You can call these filters on the fly in expressions to, for example, make a variable containing the word apple to uppercase,